N3kowarrior/superboogav2_db_persistance/README.md

 # superboogav2_db_persistance
-This is patched version of chromadb.py which manages chromadb database.
+This is patched version of chromadb.py which manages chromadb.
 This modification saves the database on disk.
+In folder: "extensions\superboogav2\chromadb_persistant" or "extensions/superboogav2/chromadb_persistant".
+Additional parameters needed for db are saved in "extensions\superboogav2\chroma_data.json" or "extensions/superboogav2/chroma_data.json".
+If clear function fails delete the file and folder and new database will be created.